-- 1. To develop and maintain an understanding of the Library users and their information needs, and to respond to them appropriately. - 2.
-To develop a variety of information resources, services, facilities and provide easy access to them. - 3.
+- i.
+To develop and maintain an understanding of the Library users and their information needs, and to respond to them appropriately. - ii.
+To develop a variety of information resources, services, facilities and provide easy access to them. - iii.
 To collaborate, affiliate and cooperate with organizations worldwide to share resources, and enhance services.

-Centre for Information Technology and Systems (CITS)
+5.5.3 Centre for Information Technology and Systems (CITS)

-- 1. To ensure that every student has access to a computer system and internet connectivity when required to enhance learning. - 2.
-To provide computer facilities and internet connectivity to every academic staff as and when required to facilitate and support teaching and research. - 3.
-To provide computer facilities and internet access to administrative, technical and junior staff as and when required to support teaching, learning, research and administrative activities. - 4.
-To ensure that information technology infrastructure is very reliable, accessible and responsive. - 5.
-To ensure that management information systems are fully integrated, user friendly, timely and accurate to support informed decision-making.

-- 6. To ensure that graduates of the University are recognised as having acquired IT skills sufficient enough to function effectively on the job or other postgraduate assignment. - 7.
+- i.
+To ensure that every student has access to a computer system and internet connectivity when required to enhance learning. - ii.
+To provide computer facilities and internet connectivity to every academic staff as and when required to facilitate and support teaching and research. - iii.
+To provide computer facilities and internet access to administrative, technical and junior staff as and when required to support teaching, learning, research and administrative activities. - iv.
+To ensure that information technology infrastructure is very reliable, accessible and responsive. - v.
+To ensure that management information systems are fully integrated, user friendly, timely and accurate to support informed decision-making. - vi.
+To ensure that graduates of the University are recognized as having acquired IT skills sufficient enough to function effectively on the job or other postgraduate assignment. - vii.
 To increase student enrolment and access to higher education through the use of electronic/virtual learning technologies.

-Human Resources Management Department (HRMD)
+5.5.4 Human Resources Management Department (HRMD)

-- 1. To make UNILAG an Employer of Choice through continuous image improvement by providing best HR services. - 2.
-To create an environment where employees are enthusiastic about their jobs all the time. - 3.
-To ensure the compliance of HR policies with state employment laws in order to make UNILAG a workplace that has all the necessary support for productive relationships. - 4.
+i.
+To make UNILAG an Employer of Choice through continuous image improvement by providing best HR services.

+- ii.
+To create an environment where employees are enthusiastic about their jobs all the time. - iii.
+To ensure the compliance of HR policies with state employment laws in order to make UNILAG a workplace that has all the necessary support for productive relationships. - iv.
 To motivate existing qualified staff by inspiring long-term commitment in order to reduce the turnover and increase the retention rate.